💰Margin Trading

 When two accounts are in margin call, and these accounts have opposite positions in certain assets; In such a case a liquidator can perform a cross trade between these accounts in order to liquidate negative (short) positions on both of them.

-More formally, letbe the ID of the liquidator's account,be the ID of the first account which is in margin call, andbe the ID of the second margin call account.
-The margin call accounts have opposite positions in theandassets:
+More formally, letj1be the ID of the liquidator's account,j2be the ID of the first account which is in margin call, andj3be the ID of the second margin call account.
+The margin call accounts have opposite positions in thei1-thandi2-thassets:

 The validator executes a cross trade: